OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 Call By Value vs. Call By Reference
 -----------------------------------

-**Author's Note**: All of the visualizations of parameter-passing methods in this were developed by University of Wisconsin Oshkosh CS major Cory Sanin.
-His work on these has greatly improved the original version of the module.
+*Author's Note: All of the visualizations of parameter-passing methods in this were developed by University of Wisconsin Oshkosh CS major Cory Sanin.
+His work on these has greatly improved the original version of the module.*

 Parameter-passing techniques may be broken down as follows:

--  Eager evaluation (applicative order) techniques
+-  Eager evaluation (applicative order) techniques.
+What these methods have in common is that the arguments passed in for a function's parameters are evaluated before the function is called.

    -  Call-by-value